-My Sisters would undertake one more transaction to close out the 65 year old story.
-The Sisters would hatch a plan where one Sister would gain a complete control of the company, the other Sister would sell her Stock to the company for a large retirement and benefit package.
+My Sisters would undertake one more transaction to close out the 65-year-old story.
+The Sisters would hatch a plan where one Sister would gain complete control of the company, the other Sister would sell her Stock to the company for a large retirement and benefits package.
 My Sisters would enter into the agreement without consulting the accountant or informing the Bank.
 The deal would be completed even though there was not enough cash in the business to complete the transaction.

 This problem would send the Sisters back into my Mothers account and remove the Mortgage on the business’s property.
 This would allow my Sister to mostly stop paying the rent on the property.
 Today the company safe contains a large stack of almost worthless stock certificates.
 My Sisters and Nephew have stripped the business of all its cash, the business is almost a year behind in rent, and a line of credit used to cover winter payroll is maxed out.

 Eighth decade… 2019 – ?

 In hindsight it is very easy to spot the mistakes.
 I can tell you from being involved all my life they were not so easy to spot while they were happening.
 My Father built a very successful business starting with only a Jeep and a Rototiller.
 He enjoyed building the business; he did not enjoy running the business.
 My Father loved hunting and he loved traveling, however the true love of his life was building.
 When my Father started building houses in Florida he was truly happy.
 During the last 20 years of my Father’s life he had his airplane, his rifle and he had his hammer, this is what his life was all about for him.